altrg/emark/README.md

 Usage example
 =============

 There is an example in `examples/bench0` subdirectory.
-You need to create a symbolic link to **emark**, because Spawnfest's repo is (or could be) private.

     cd examples/bench0
     mkdir -p deps